talktogproject/ethicsteacher/integrity-misconduct.md

 > "characterised as behaviour or actions that fall short of the standards of ethics, research and scholarship required to ensure that the integrity of research is upheld."

-Examples of research misconduct are:
+Examples of research misconduct include:

 * **Data fabrication, falsification, or misrepresentation**